martinaalvera/Documentation/qs_galaxy_vm.rst

 #.
 Enter in the |galaxy_vm| section:

    .. figure:: _static/qs_galaxy_vm/qs_galaxy_main.png
-      :scale: 50 %
+      :scale: 70 %
       :align: center
       :alt: Galaxy express main window

 #.
-Describe your instance using the ``Instance description`` field, which will identfy your Galaxy in the job list, once your request is submitted:
+Describe your instance using the ``Instance description`` field, which will identfy your Galaxy in the job list, once your request is submitted.

 #.
 Select the Instance flavor, (virtual CPUs and RAM):